ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-01-create-lb-service/guide.en-gb.md

 ## Objective

-Our new Public Cloud Load Balancer is based on [OpenStack Octavia](https://docs.openstack.org/octavia/latest/reference/introduction.html){.external} and is fully integrated into the Public Cloud universe.
+Our Public Cloud Load Balancer  is based on [OpenStack Octavia](https://wiki.openstack.org/wiki/Octavia) and is fully integrated into the Public Cloud universe.

 **Learn how to configure an OVHcloud Load Balancer with the help of this guide.**